Liliana Cavani: Beyond Good and Evil (1977)

 In 1977 she made Beyond Good and Evil (Al di là del bene e del male), which recounts the intense relationship between German philosophizer Friedrich Nietzsche, his friend author Paul Rée and Russian writer and feminist Lou Andreas-Salomé.
 They meet in Rome in 1882 and move to Germany in a failed ménage à trois while attempting to live their lives and satisfy their intellectual needs rejecting morality.
 Nietzsche goes mad from a venereal disease and Paul discovers his repressed homosexuality with tragic consequences.
 Lou, the most liberated of the three, following the banner of feminism, is the only survivor.
 The film, starring Dominique Sanda, Erland Josephson and Robert Powell, was entangled in controversy.

 In 1979 she began directing operas with Wozzeck in Florence; since then she has produced and directed several operas for many theaters in Europe.
 Subsequent operas include Iphigénie en Tauride (1984) and Medea (1986) at the Opera of Paris; Cardillac (1991) in Florence; La vestale (1993) at the Teatro alla Scala in Milan; and La cena delle beffe (1995) in Zürich.

 The Skin (1981)

-Her 1981 film, La Pelle (The Skin), was based on the eponymous novel by Curzio Malaparte.
+Her 1981 film, La pelle (The Skin), was based on the novel with the same name by Curzio Malaparte.
 Shown in competition for the Palme d'Or at the Cannes Film Festival, it was aimed at the international market with a star-studded cast, including Marcello Mastroianni, Claudia Cardinale, Carlo Giuffrè and Burt Lancaster.
 The film is set during the American occupation of Naples in 1944 during World War II.